2018 vote of no confidence in the government of Mariano Rajoy: Debate and vote

 From the motion's announcement to its being voted upon, there was speculation in the media and within political circles on the Rajoy resignation hypothesis.
 While Rajoy had publicly rejected the idea of resigning, the viability of such scenario, coupled with the real chances of a motion success, led King Felipe VI to clear out his schedule for the week in order to remain reachable at the Zarzuela Palace in the event that he was required to sign a resignation or appointment decree.
 During Rajoy's absence from the second part of the parliamentary debate on 31 May, rumours spread throughout the Congress's hallways that he was about to resign in favour of his deputy Sáenz de Santamaría.
 PP secretary-general and defence minister María Dolores de Cospedal, who was known as the most ardent political rival of the still deputy prime minister both within the party and in the government, came out to speak in a press conference that afternoon to publicly silence any rumours of an upcoming resignation: "Mariano Rajoy is not going to resign", she said, "because it would not benefit the general interests of Spain and the PP".

-On 1 June 2018, the censure motion was voted and approved with a 180–169 result.
-The sole abstention came from the Canarian Coalition, which had initially pledged its opposition to the motion but recoiled at the last moment.
-As a result, Rajoy was required to tender his resignation to the King, and Sánchez ascended as prime minister.
+On 1 June 2018, the motion of no confidence was voted on and approved with a 180–169 result.
+The sole abstention came from the Canarian Coalition, which had initially pledged its opposition to the motion but reneged at the last moment.
+As a result, Rajoy was required to tender his resignation to the King, and Sánchez became prime minister.

 Opinion polls

-Opinion polling conducted in the days leading to and during the events of the vote of no confidence showed a large support in favour of the motion.
-PSOE and Podemos voters were found to be overwhelmingly in support of it, whereas PP voters mostly rejected the move.
+Opinion polling conducted in the days leading to and during the events of the vote of no confidence showed large support for the motion.
+PSOE and Podemos voters were found to be overwhelmingly in support, whereas PP voters mostly rejected the move.
 In contrast, Cs voters were found to be more frequently divided on the issue, rejecting the continuity of Rajoy's government but not being supportive of a new cabinet headed by Sánchez.
+Shown in reverse chronological order, with the most recent first and using the dates when the survey fieldwork was done, as opposed to the date of publication (except in cases where the fieldwork dates are unknown):